prashanthramakrishnan/StarWarsSearch/README.md

 test case which circumvents this.
 There is also a nice blog by [Elye](https://medium.com/@elye.project/befriending-kotlin-and-mockito-1c2e7b0ef791) which helped me in figuring this out.
 - Instrumentation test is done using Robotium, fairly simple I have tested the happy-flow.
 You can run it from the IDE or by the connectedAndroidTest gradle command
-- You can find that I have a @VisibleForTesting anootation for constructors in the presenters, I decided to use for ease of development, however in case if this has to be removed, an explicit @Inject in the primary constructors would be needed rather than the conventional @Provides method.
+- You can find that I have a @VisibleForTesting annotation for constructors in the presenters, I decided to use for ease of development, however in case if this has to be removed, an explicit @Inject in the primary constructors would be needed rather than the conventional @Provides method.
 I decided to use the former to reduce my efforts, but I am open for a constructive dialogue/debate or to change this implementation!
 - And, yes if you get a chance to see my Github code where I did submit a few more exercises like these, you would find that I stick to a similar